Talentica/WifiIndoorPositioning/README.md

 <img src="/media/details.jpg" />&nbsp;

-This App requires the Wi-Fi and location services to store the RSS values of the access points and reference points.
-The functionalities offered are:
+#### This App requires the Wi-Fi and location services to store the RSS values of the access points and reference points.

+The functionalities offered :octocat: :star2: are:

-## 1. Adding an Access Point with types Algorithm supported
+#### 1. Adding an Access Point with supported Algorithm types

 <img src="/media/AlgoAndCreateAccessPoint.gif" />&nbsp;

-## 2. Adding a Reference Point
+#### 2. Adding a Reference Point

 <img src="/media/AddReferencePoint.gif" />&nbsp;

-## 3. Location user's or device's Location
+#### 3. User's Location or Device's Location

 <img src="/media/EvaluateTheLocation.gif" />&nbsp;

 ## Minimum Requirements